After an exhaustive search of a WAN switch, we finally made our minds up to go with the brocade ICX series. We are primarily an

 Hi, my name is Javier Solis and I’m currently a network and infrastructure supervisor serving the Purdue University Northwest campus.
 I have been engrossed in the world of IT since the start of my freshmen year of high school back in 1998.
 I have also been blessed to carry 2 core jobs since the start of my career as an IT student worker at the former Purdue University Calumet in Hammond.

-My first full-time job was at a small WISP in Northwest Indiana.
-We were small in the eyes of the local telco providers such as ATT and Comcast, but pretty large for a shop run by just a few employees.
+My first full-time job was at a WISP (wireless Internet service provider) in Northwest Indiana.
+We were small in the eyes of the local telcom providers such as ATT and Comcast, but pretty large for a shop run by just a few employees.
 We heavily ran the Motorola canopy line and primarily used mikrotik routers.
-I then had the opportunity to move up to Wisconsin under contract by the same WISP to manage and deploy a 2.5 square mile municipal wifi cloud on my own.
+I then had the opportunity to move up to Wisconsin under contract by the same WISP to manage and deploy a 2.5 square mile municipal WiFi cloud mostly on my own.
 It proved to be quite a task, but I learned a great deal.

 Five and a half years after working at that WISP, I took an offer to work as a full time network administrator back at Purdue University Calumet.
-Five and a half years working at the Hammond campus, there was a unified with the Westville regional campus.
-I’ve since been serving in a supervisory role at Purdue Northwest for over a year.
+Five and a half years working at the Purdue Calumet Hammond campus, there was a unification/merger with the Purdue North Central Westville regional campus.
+I’ve since been serving in a supervisory role at Purdue University Northwest for over two years and am responsible for the network administration team, infrastructure team, and daily operations of firewall and VPN services.
 It’s funny how we find ourselves back where we started, but I’m learning more than ever.
-I enjoy sharing my experiences with others and hopefully, you’ll enjoy this blog.
+I enjoy sharing my experiences with others and I hope you’ll enjoy this blog.
 I also look forward to hearing from anyone out there.
 You can also find me on twitter at @javi_isolis.